fabio-mancin/city-pollution/README.md

 4. Get a free API key at [Air Quality Open Data Platform](https://aqicn.org/data-platform/token/#/)

-5. Create a .env file in root folder with just one line:
+5. Create a .env file in the root folder with just one line:

    ```sh
    API_KEY = 'ENTER YOUR API'